-Texas Human Resources Code §§122.008, 122.0095, 122.016 and 122.029 (ref. also entire Chapter 122)
+Texas Human Resources Code §§122.008, 122.0095, 122.016 and 122.029 (ref. also entire

+Chapter 122)

-- 2.3.3.4 Group Purchasing Institutions will comply with the following clarifications/modifications related to the procurement of goods/services through GPOs (including state agency GPOs) bearing in mind that these clarifications and modifications are subject to change resulting from implementation of the new UT System GPO accreditation program and further directions from the Regents: - Use of GPOs.
-When total spend under a contract is anticipated to exceed \$50,000 (requiring a formal procurement under Section 2.3.2), Institutions may use the contracts offered by the UT System Supply Chain Alliance, Premier, DIR, TxMAS and E&I Cooperative Services.
-Use of any other GPO requires a case-by-case approval by the UT System Executive Vice Chancellor for Business Affairs.
-UT System may authorize use of additional GPOs after implementation of the GPO accreditation program.
+- 2.3.3.4 Group Purchasing Institutions will comply with the following clarifications/modifications related to the procurement of goods/services through GPOs ("GPO" includes state agencies performing GPO functions): - Use of GPOs.
+When total spend under a contract is anticipated to exceed \$50,000 (requiring a formal procurement under Section 2.3.2), Institutions may use a contract procured by a GPO only if the GPO uses sourcing processes accredited by UT System as meeting minimum procurement standards.
+GPOs presently accredited by UT System are listed on the UT System Office of Business Affairs website.